isc-projects/kea/doc/sphinx/arm/classify.rst

        ...
    }

-The next example shows a client class being defined for use by the DHCPv6 server.
-In it the class named "Client_enterprise" is defined.
-It is comprised of all clients whose client identifiers start with the given hex string (which would indicate a DUID based on an enterprise ID of ``0x0002AABBCCDD``).
+The next example shows a client class named "Client_enterprise" being defined for use by the DHCPv6 server.
+It is comprised of all clients whose client identifiers start with the given hex string, which would indicate a DUID based on an enterprise ID of ``0x0002AABBCCDD``.
 Members of this class will be given 2001:db8:0::1 and 2001:db8:2::1 as their domain name servers.

 ::